No quick fix seen for Novartis's troubled Alcon unit

 A management reshuffle has failed to staunch a chronic quarter-on-quarter revenue slide.

-Now Novartis Chief Executive Officer Joe Jimenez has promised an innovation-heavy "growth acceleration programme" for Alcon which is due to be unveiled on Jan.
+Now Novartis Chief Executive Officer Joe Jimenez has promised an innovation-heavy "growth acceleration program" for Alcon which is due to be unveiled on Jan.
 27 alongside 2015 results.

 Analysts said Jimenez's crisis response is necessary, but tardy: New product development takes years, meaning Alcon may bump along for the foreseeable future.